python-rope/rope/README.rst

 Most Python syntax up to Python 3.10 is supported.
 Please file bugs and contribute patches if you encounter gaps.

-Since version 1.0.0, rope does no longer support running on Python 2.
+Since version 1.0.0, rope no longer support running on Python 2.
 If you need Python 2 support, then check out the `python2` branch or the 0.x.x releases.